michaelreeves08/face-detection-laser-system/README.md

+--IMPORTANT--
+This is the repository of the laser project showcased on YouTube.
+I think it goes without saying, and was evident by my multiple winces on camera, that no one should shoot a laser into their eye.
+No one should use this technology to inflict bodily harm on themselves or anyone else.
+That being said, enjoy the repository.

 --Personal Note--
 To be honest, this project started as a joke, but quickly evolved into a personal challenge of ability.
 I had to tackle a lot of different problems and am very pleased with the overall outcome.